Native American Style Flutes

 time, talent or treasure (please call or email Patrick to make

-owner of Cedar Mountain Drums.
-He teaches from a place of
+heritage and owner of Cedar Mountain Drums.
+I teach from a

-knowing, integrating gestalt, play, years of experience on the
+place of knowing, integrating gestalt, play, years of

 For pre-registration or information